The best place to beat your competitors is in fulfillment speeds.

 - It’s time-consuming to manually route orders for fulfillment.
 Fulfillment times are slowed down.
 You will lose sales over slow delivery estimates.

 - Hands-on order routing increases the chance of human error.
-Computers don’t have to be perfect.
-They just need to be more accurate than humans.
+Computers are more accurate than humans.

 - Manual order routing is not scalable.
 You can’t do it by hand when you have 10,000 orders.